 They are paired veins that accompany and lie either side of an artery.
 The brachial veins are the largest in size, and are situated either side of the brachial artery.
 The pulsations of the brachial artery assist the venous return.
 Veins that are structured in this way are known as vena comitantes.

 Perforating veins run between the deep and superficial veins of the upper limb, connecting the two systems.

 Clinical Relevance: Venepuncture

 Venepuncture is the practice of obtaining intravenous access.
-This can be for intravenous therapy or obtaining a blood sample.
+This is usually for the purpose of providing intravenous therapy (e.g. fluids, medications) or for obtaining a blood sample.

 The median cubital vein is a common site of venepuncture.
 It is a superficial vein that is located anteriorly to the cubital fossa region.
 It is thought to be fixed in place by perforating veins, which arise from the deep venous system and pierce the bicipital aponeurosis.